-Summer Student Research: Franklin and Glassman tag team on snail brains
+Summer Student Work: Franklin and Glassman tag team on snail brains

 Two rising seniors share insights into life in a summer research lab as they study the neurobiology of snail brains.

 Names: Destany Franklin ’14 and Caleb Glassman ’14

 Hometowns: Franklin is from Seattle, Wash; Glassman from Radnor, Pa.

 Majors: Franklin majors in neuroscience; Glassman in neuroscience and biochemistry.